Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: System Model

-It is observed from \eqref{HbBU} that the cascaded channel $\mathbf{H}^b_\mathrm{BU}$ exhibits four-dimensional angular sparsity.
-Also, since $L_\mathrm{BR}$ and $L_\mathrm{RU}$ are small compared to the number of elements at the BS, UE, and RIS, it can be exploited to improve the efficiency of CE design for RIS-aided MIMO systems.
+It is observed from \eqref{HbBU} that the cascaded channel $\mathbf{H}^b_\mathrm{BU}$ exhibits four-dimensional angular sparsity, i.e., $L_\mathrm{BR}$ and $L_\mathrm{RU}$ are much smaller than the size of arrays at the BS, UE, and RIS, which can be exploited to facilitate the CE for RIS-aided MIMO systems.
 Nevertheless, there are still a large number of channel parameters to be estimated to reconstruct $\mathbf{H}^b_\mathrm{BU}$.
-Even worse, they are severely coupled with each other, which motivates us to propose a decoupled CE method that maintains a high CE accuracy with a reduced computational complexity.
+Even worse, they are severely coupled with each other, which motivates us to propose a decoupled CE method that maintains a high CE accuracy with a reduced computational complexity\footnote{We focus on the CE of RIS-aided MIMO systems in this paper.
+After acquiring an estimate of the channel, the BS can use the methods developed in \cite{zhang2020capacity} or \cite{pan2020multicell} to design the optimal phase shifts for RIS.}.